 Students throughout South Australia continue to play a crucial role in fundraising for Catholic Charities.

-Our message is that no one should be left behind and that sometimes we all need to reach out and help each other - that is what is behind me4u – helping each other through - by coming together we all can make a difference!
+Our message is that no one should be left behind and that sometimes we all need to reach out and help each other.
+That is what is behind me4u – helping each other through – and by coming together we can all make a difference!

 The types of fundraising happening in schools for Catholic Charities are limitless!
 The students and teachers have come up with some fantastic fundraising ideas over the years, including: